microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-permissiongrants.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 List all [resource-specific permission grants](../resources/resourcespecificpermissiongrant.md) on the [group](../resources/group.md).
-This is a list of all the Azure AD apps that have access to the group along with the kind of access of that each of the apps has.
+This is a list of Azure AD apps that have access to the chat along with the kind of access that each app has.

 ## Permissions